nldd419/Reason/README.md

 Sample: 1.Get Return Value, Basic/Basic
   /*
    * Description:
-   * Implementing logic such thet all functions always returing a result value and a message makes
+   * Implementing logic such that all functions always returing a result value and a message makes
    * me feel better.
    * However, if you're sure that the method never throws any exception and is always success,
    * you can also simply return a primitive value.